 The Dock transports Ontario’s lake landscapes to the city – bringing fishing, swimming, skating, and cottage culture within reach for all.
 Toronto’s breakwaters serve to protect the shoreline, while preventing coastal erosion.
 With the light-touch addition of the Urban Dock, the breakwaters will also serve as a point of connection between the city and its own Great Lake.

-This simple 10'x10' lakefront shelter was built to provide relief from insects in the summer, and a roof overhead for shady enjoyment anytime.
-The shelter projects over the sloped shoreline to give users a feeling of being on the water.
-The timber used to construct the shelter was harvested by the owner and his grandson on a property nearby fifteen years ago.
+This simple 10'x10' open air lakefront shelter was designed to provide relief from the elements and enjoyment of the lake year round.
+The shelter projects over the sloped shoreline to give users a feeling of being on the water and in the trees (the owners call it the Treehouse) while creating storage space below.
+The pine used to construct the shelter was harvested by the owner and his grandson on a property nearby fifteen years ago.